Volunteering at Eastside Projects

 Without the support of our fantastic volunteers Eastside Projects would be a very different place.
-In order to say thank you volunteers receive free entry to ESP salon events and if you support us with ten days of your time we will support you with twelve months free Extra Special People membership.
+In order to say thank you we regularly award volunteers who have worked hard with free Extra Special People membership.

 Extra Special People (ESP) is Eastside Projects Associate Membership scheme which supports the development of work, ideas, connections and careers though a programme of events, opportunities and projects.
 For more information click here.

 Please note that student members cannot apply for all ESP opportunities, though they go to Salon Talks, Toolkit Workshops, Away Days and social events and book in for 1-2-1 surgeries with our ESP co-ordinator.

 To find out more about volunteering at Eastside Projects please download our Volunteering Information Form.
 Unfortunately volunteering opportunities are not open to those under 18.